Paco Cabanes Pastor: Biography

 He was born on 20 December 1954 in Genovés, Valencia.
 As is usual in his town, he began playing Raspall, but when he was 17 he turned to Escala i corda, the variant which he ruled for 20 years.
 His arrival meant the end of Rovellet's era, and his retirement meant the beginning of Álvaro; things got complicated for great players such as Eusebio or Fredi, who had few chances to win relevant championships.

 He made his debut as a dauer in 1974 at the Campionat Nacional d'Escala i Corda, and the very next year he was the winner.
-His superiority was so clear for everybody that organizers had to force him to play per baix (down), that is, he could only hit the ball when it had already bounced on the ground or on the walls, but never in the air.
-Even with his handicap he won three more seasons.
+His superiority was so clear to everybody that organizers had to force him to play per baix (down), that is, he could only hit the ball when it had already bounced on the ground or on the walls, but never in the air.
+Even with his handicap, he won three more seasons.
 Later, for two years, he was forced to play as a mitger (a position he was unfamiliar with), but he won again.

 The quality difference was so great that, in order to make betting more interesting, he had to play with his brother Pepe (who was not gifted at all) or, even, had to strike the ball only with one hand.

 Genovés I retired as a professional pilotari after winning the 1995 Trofeu Individual Bancaixa final match against Álvaro, who was 20 years younger, and finally overcame 60-55.

-Paco Cabanes died on 31 July 2021 at the age of 66 from a cancer.
+Paco Cabanes died on 31 July 2021 at the age of 66 from cancer.